bairyn/fuhivla-forms/table-simplified-info.md

-     beginning of the word, according to the [comprehensive fu'ivla parser state table](table-simplified.txt) (there are actually 3 others, but they would only end cmevla), ignoring CVV-rn hyphenization at the beginning of the wordas in comprehensive condition #3.
+     beginning of the word, according to the [comprehensive fu'ivla parser state table](table-simplified.txt) (there are actually 3 others, but they would only end cmevla), ignoring CVV-rn hyphenization at the beginning of the word as in comprehensive condition #3.

 ## Comprehensive fu'ivla parser state table